Are Edibles Dangerous

 THC-infused edibles can harm cognitive abilities,

-Prolonged and regular consumption of THC-infused edibles can significantly harm cognitive abilities, such as memory retention, attention span, and learning capabilities.
+Prolonged and regular consumption of THC-infused edibles may impair cognitive abilities, such as memory retention, attention span, and learning capabilities.
 This should be of particular concern for young individuals whose brains are still developing and are more susceptible to the negative impacts of THC.[3]

 edibles containing high levels of THC has been associated with psychological disorders